cgtechy/AtherStatement/README.md

 8) We are setting a certain value relative to threshold value, so if it falls again under that certain value, we are turning OFF the lights according to situation.

-9) For turning in left or right direction, we are taking combination of leaning or rotating around X-axis, and rotating around X-axis.
+9) For turning in left or right direction, we are taking combination of leaning or rotating around X-axis, and rotating around Z-axis.

 10) When moving move or down, due to speed breaker or pothole, we are considering rotating around Y-axis.